 As a PhD student of the IMPRS EvolBio, you will mainly work on your PhD project in one of the research groups of the school.
 In addition, the school also offers an exciting and flexible curriculum, allowing you to gain both scientific and transferable skills (see section from admission to graduation).

 All of our PhD students receive a working contract or a stipend providing them with sufficient funds to live on in Northern Germany.
 The amount and type varies depending on the funding body.

 from admission to graduation

-Admission requires a completed master`s or diploma degree in a relevant subject (eg. evolutionary biology, genetics, biochemistry or mathematics, physics depending on the project of interest).
-Students with an exceptionally successful bachelor's degree can also be admitted, but will have to complete additional teaching modules.
+Admission requires a completed master`s or diploma degree in a relevant subject (eg. evolutionary biology, genetics, biochemistry or mathematics, physics depending on the project of interest) and having successfully completed the application procedure.
+Students with an exceptional bachelor's degree can also be admitted, but will have to complete additional teaching modules.

 Our students come from all over the world, so the working language within the IMPRS is English.

-At the beginning of the program, each doctoral student who successfully completed the regular IMPRS application procedure, starts with a rotation phase of three months.
-This training phase consists of two internships à six-weeks in research groups within the IMPRS.
-The aim of the rotations is to give the new doctoral students the opportunity to get to know the IMPRS better and vice versa.
+The program starts with a training phase giving the new doctoral students the opportunity getting to know the IMPRS better and vice versa.
 In addition, important methods and techniques can be learned for better performance in the upcoming doctoral project.

 The graduate program of the IMPRS for Evolutionary Biology consists of the doctoral thesis and a teaching program.
 The thesis will be conducted under the guidance of the direct supervisor and a thesis advisory committee (TAC).
 The committee guides the student in all aspects of her/his PhD time.